TonyPhipps/tech-notes/Products/palo-alto.md

 ## Generate a New Self-Signed Root Certificate Authority Certificate
 Generate a self-signed certificate on a new device to avoid using the default signature to manage the firewall.
 - Device > Certificate Management > Certificates
   - Click Generate at the bottom edge of the screen
   - Provide a Certificate Name, Common Name
   - Check Certificate Authortiy
   - Change other options as needed
   - Click Generate
   - Perform a Commit
+- Device > Setup > Management > General Settings
+  - SSL/TLS Service Profile > New
+    - Provide a Name and select the Certificate generated earlier
+    - Set Min Version to TLSv1.2
+    - OK
+- Perform a Commit

 # Console Commands